Active Ageing in Leeds is for people who are aged 45 and over...

 We know that you will have different physical activity needs at different stages of your life.
 Active ageing is about enjoying recreation and socialising, preventing illness and maintaining mobility, independence and quality of life through physical activity.

-• Leeds Sailing and Activity Centre.
-Click on the related page below for more information.
+- Leeds Sailing and Activity Centre.
+See the related page for more information.

-• Parks.
-Leeds has some fantastic green space for activities such as walking, cycling and fun games like Rounders and Frisbee.
-Click on the parks and countryside related page below to find out more details.
+- Parks - Leeds has some fantastic green space for activities such as walking, cycling and fun games like Rounders and Frisbee.

-• Sports Clubs.
-Click on the link to the right hand side of this page for the West Yorkshire Sport website which provides further information.
+- Sports Clubs.
+See the link to the West Yorkshire Sport website which provides further information.

-• Leeds Let’s Change.
-Click on the link to the right hand side to find a range of activities and other health information.
+- Leeds Let’s Change - find a range of activities and other health information.

 What is recommended?